gchure/phd/docs/src/chapter_06/section_07_global_fit.md

 the estimated value using parameter estimates of $K_A$ and $K_I$ for that particular strain.
 Errors represent the width of the 95\% credible region.
-In all plots, curves represent the theoretical predictions given the parameter estimates conditioned on all data sets.The [Python code (`ch6_figS13.py`)](https://github.com/gchure/phd/blob/master/src/chapter_06/code/ch6_figS13.py) used to generate this figure can be found on the thesis [GitHub repository](https://github.com/gchure/phd).](ch6_figS13){#fig:properties_global_fit
+In all plots, curves represent the theoretical predictions given the parameter estimates conditioned on all data sets.
+The [Python code (`ch6_figS13.py`)](https://github.com/gchure/phd/blob/master/src/chapter_06/code/ch6_figS13.py) used to generate this figure can be found on the thesis [GitHub repository](https://github.com/gchure/phd).](ch6_figS13){#fig:properties_global_fit